Hugo-Allegaert/MyIRC/README.md

 # Description

-The objective was to made an IRC app made using NodeJs Express server and Angular client.
+The objective was to made an IRC app, using NodeJs Express server and Angular client.
 You have the possibilty to :
 * Add / Delete room
 * Join room